Lyxing9999/employee-test-project/README.md

 - **Add new employees** to the system.
 - **Calculate salary**: Use the Salary Calculator to compute an employee's net salary after tax deductions.

-I wanted to make sure the app looks good on any screen, so I made it **responsive**.
-This way, it works well on both desktops and mobile devices.

 ## Technologies Used
 - **HTML**: Used to structure the pages of the application.